noaillypau/undercover_game_android/README.md

 - [ ] Add setting button on main menu screen with options to change language, IA word (couple generated with gensim), and defaults point won per role
 - [ ] fix issues when for app deploy when code in splitted in different files
 - [ ] Add game icone
+- [ ] Fix bug that sometimes makes the app close when word menu is openned

  # Debuging